Shrink a library #2 (Filson Young)

 FY was not, despite wondering about spiritualism, any sort of mystic, at least in the sense that Clifford Bax was, with his interest in most forms of trendy mysticism and the emerging psychological theories of Freud and is followers.

 FY was certainly some sort of conservative and no sort of socialist.
 He was a snob (and insecure about his own relatively humble origins), a name-dropper and an arbiter (at least in his own mind) of civilised taste in everything from music’s to wine.
-The urban working class were not his ticket, though rural folk and especially Cornish fishermen, were admirable.
+The urban working class were not his ticket, though rural folk and especially Cornish locals, were admirable.
+His work with Bernard Walke at St Hilary shows this trait, and it appears in his account of that connection, and in other essays on broadcasting in his Shall I Listen?
+(1933).
 Those were views which had many exponents in European creative bohemia, and were more widely seductive for most of the last century.
 In this 21st Century, we see how anything “artisanal” is worshipped but anything Chav (or “White Van Man” and authentically working class in its ignorance and uncouthness) is deeply scorned.
-FY was complicated: as the editor of a stick-in-the-mud highbrow weekly he was happy to publish James Agate when he invented the genre of British film criticism in 1921; appoint a go-ahead socialist to the team; and support the angry, cross-threaded Scottish poet, John Davidson.
-He was happy with his tastes and prejudices, without much discussing his inner conflicts: we don’t see them addressed in his own voice either poetically or philosophically, except perhaps in Growing Wings.
+FY was complicated: as the editor of The Saturday Review, a stick-in-the-mud highbrow weekly, he was happy to publish James Agate when he invented the genre of British film criticism in 1921; appoint a go-ahead socialist to the team (see Gould, below); and support the angry, cross-threaded Scottish poet, John Davidson.
+He was happy with his tastes and prejudices, without much discussing his inner conflicts: we don’t see them addressed in his own voice either poetically or philosophically, except perhaps, and briefly, in Growing Wings.

 It interests me greatly that one modernist thread in FY’s work is clear throughout.
 Almost all his factual reporting showed him interested in technological advance.
 What’s more, many of his books were at least partially about communication.
 FY didn’t have Marshall McLuan’s handy “The medium is the message” mantra to taunt, tease and lead him.
 But FY was never very far from the money when it came to discussing the point of technology: how human minds and hearts are changed by and utilise scientific advance.
 With his The Complete Motorist (1904) he was celebrating the automobile and the promise of individual mobility, not least because he loved driving, just as before he had loved sailing and horse-riding.
 He would, it is true, soon come to mourn the passing of the privilege of empty roads.
 And Growing Wings is scathing about the ribbon development motoring had helped facilitate, seen most clearly from 3000 feet.
 But none of us is much good at reconciling our own giddy freedom with the mass consumption of which it is an inalienable part.
 (Isn’t it true that only exigency is both aristocratic and available to the masses, though spurned by both parties?)